tom171296/BlogNet/_drafts/2021-05-12-BuildingAnIntegrationPlatformBasedOnAnOpenStandard.md

 What if we can build a decentralized platform.
 There should no longe be a team that is responsible for all the integrations within an enterprise.
 Integration should no longer be a single team responsibility.
 Each application team should be responsible for their own integration.
 This means a shift in the responsibilities.
 Where a centralized integration platform ususally focusses on OSI-layer 4 (transport) a decentralized platform is moving that responsibilities up to layer 7 (application).
 This means that each application itself is responsible for their integrations and making sure that they happen the way that they want.

 Thus a decentralized platform with which the team can manage integrations with other applications itself.
-We need to build a platform that should decouple applications as well. he sending application doens't necesarrily know what application ends up retrieving it, but it can be assured that the application that is receiving the information is interested in the information.
+The platform should decouple applications as well.
+The sending application doensn't necesarrily needs to know what application ends up receiving the message, but it can be assured that the information is received by everyone who is interested.
 When an application sends information, it doesn't randomly add the information to any channel available.
 It adds the information to a channel whose specific purpose is to communicate that sort of information.
 Channels are logical addresses in the messaging system.

 Keeping in mind that in 2021 the amount of data that is being processed by applications is increasing more and more.
 Data gets a more important place in the IT world.
 The platform should be scalable to be able to process constantly getting bigger amounts of data.
 Sending more data over the platform should not result in a slower data flow.
 The platform should be smart enough to route high volume data in a way that it takes the shortest, less utilized route.